icann/rdap-conformance-tool/docs/std_95/response.md

   "message": "The response does not have an objectClassName string."
 }
 ```
-5. Validate that a query for “example.invalid” with random query parameters does not result in an HTTP 3xx response in which the URI in the “location” header contains the same query parameters used in the query.
+5. Test case [-13004](#id-testCase-13004){ #id-testCase-13004 }: Validate that a query for “example.invalid” with random query parameters does not result in an HTTP 3xx response in which the URI in the “location” header contains the same query parameters used in the query.
 ```json
 {
   "code": -13004,